 And it was absolutely perfect and finger licking good.

 Thanks chef Jackie for this fab idea!

 Delicious Malaysian butter prawns!

-- 24 prawns (fresh or frozen)
+- 24 prawns (fresh or frozen and thawed)

 - 4 fresh curry leaves